Thai Poll Body Asks Court To Dissolve Reformist MFP Party - UrduPoint

 Thai Poll Body Asks Court To Dissolve Reformist MFP Party

-Bangkok, (APP - UrduPoint / Pakistan Point News - 12th Mar, 2024) Thailand's election commission said Tuesday it will ask the Constitutional Court to dissolve the reformist Move Forward Party, which won most seats in last year's election.
+Bangkok, (APP - UrduPoint / Pakistan Point News - 12th Mar, 2024) Thailand's election commission said Tuesday it will ask the Constitutional Court to dissolve the reformist Move Forward Party, which won the most seats at last year's polls.

-The commission said in a statement it had agreed "unanimously" to seek the dissolution of MFP's campaign pledge to reform the kingdom's tough royal insult laws.

-The MFP upended Thailand's political order in May's election, scoring the most votes after a campaign promising reform of the military, the kingdom's business monopolies and to amend strict lese-majeste laws.
+The MFP upended the kingdom's political order in May's election, scoring the most votes after a campaign promising reform of the military, business monopolies and to amend the lese-majeste laws.

-But their audacious bid -- which shocked the Thai establishment -- ended with them locked out of government following months of political wrangling.
+But their audacious bid shocked the Thai establishment and ended with them locked out of a coalition government following months of political and legal wrangling.

-Earlier this year the Constitutional Court ruled the MFP campaign pledge to loosen lese-majeste legislation amounted to an attempt to overthrow the constitutional monarchy.

-The court unanimously ordered the party to stop all efforts to reform the laws against insulting or defaming King Maha Vajiralongkorn.

 Thailand has a history of political parties being wound up by judicial intervention, including MFP's forerunner the Future Forward Party, which was dissolved in 2020 over finance issues.